microsoft/Windows-iotcore-samples/Samples/EdgeModules/I2CTempHumidity/CS/README.md

 ## Push the container

-Now that we are sure the app is working correctly within the container, we will push it to our repository.
+Now, we push the container into the registry.
+Afterward, the container image is waiting for us to deploy.

 ```
 PS C:\data\modules\i2ctemp> docker push $Container